Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 The Perfect Summer Candle

-I either have the diffuser on or a candle burning no matter what time of year, changing the fragrances each season.
+I either have the diffuser on or a candle burning no matter what time of year, but change the fragrance each season.

 starfish dishes